Back to home

 Key Points

-Three arrested drivers were involved in traffic accidents—two causing material damage and one injuring a person.
-Among those detained, 19 were local residents, five tourists and two cross-border workers.
+Among the detainees, 19 were Andorran residents, five tourists and two cross-border workers.
 The group included 23 men and three women.
-By age, five were 18-25, 13 were 26-40, and eight were over 40.
+By age, five were aged 18-25, 13 were 26-40 and eight were over 40.

 Authorities also issued 14 administrative fines to drivers with levels below 0.87g.
-This year's total checks were lower than the previous campaign, which recorded 1,248 tests and 19 arrests.
+This year's checks marked a decline from the prior campaign, which featured 1,248 tests and 19 arrests.

-The campaign follows the Justice and Interior Ministry's action plan and supports ongoing police efforts to curb risky driving.
-Police describe such operations as vital for boosting road safety, cutting accidents and reinforcing the message against mixing alcohol or drugs with driving, while pushing for zero tolerance to prevent irreversible personal harm.
+The initiative follows the Justice and Interior Ministry's action plan and supports ongoing police efforts to curb risky driving.
+Officers highlight such operations as vital for boosting road safety, cutting accidents and promoting zero tolerance for alcohol or drugs behind the wheel to prevent irreversible personal harm.

 Share the article via